What is an iconic watch?

 The iconic Cartier Tank watch.
 Towards the end of World War I, Louis Cartier became fascinated by the boxy profile of the Renault armoured battle tank and decided to model a watch on its clean, rectilinear design, giving birth to the Cartier Tank watch in 1917.

-The Corum Golden Bridge watch was the world's first baguette movement with linear gear trains mounted in a totally transparent case.
-Instead of having a round-shaped movement tucked neatly into a round case, the Golden Bridge had its movement mounted on a vertical axis, exposed in a rectangular glass case.
+Corum's Golden Bridge watch was the world's first baguette movement with linear gear trains mounted in a totally transparent case.
 Designed by Vincent Calabrese for Corum watches in 1980.

 The H. Moser Perpetual Calendar will no doubt go down in history as one of the most elegant and easy-to-read dials for a complication.
 The date window, small seconds and 7-day power reserve functions are easy to spot, whereas the month is ingeniously indicated by a little arrow-shaped hand, and the leap-year indicator appears on the reverse.